odoo/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

 `/awesome_owl` route with your browser.

 #.
 Modify :file:`playground.js` so that it acts as a counter like in the example above.
-You will
-   need to use the `useState hook
+   Keep `Playground` for the class name.
+You will need to use the `useState hook
    <{OWL_PATH}/doc/reference/hooks.md#usestate>`_ so that the component is re-rendered
    whenever any part of the state object that has been read by this component is modified.
 #.
 In the same component, create an `increment` method.